 2. The Washington Monument

 The famous 555-foot marble obelisk was built as a tribute to George Washington.
-In 1833 The Washington National Monument Society was founded by Chief Justice John Marshall, whose mission was to solicit donations from the public to erect a monument for the United States’ first president.
-The Society chose Robert Mills as the designer in 1845 whose original concept was for a 600-foot tall obelisk with a relatively flat top, and was estimated to cost $200,000 to complete.
+In 1833, Chief Justice John Marshall founded the Washington National Monument Society; its mission was to solicit donations from the public to erect a monument in honor of the United States’ first president.
+In 1845, the Society chose Robert Mills as the designer whose original concept was for a 600-foot tall obelisk with a relatively flat top and was estimated to cost $200,000 to complete.
 In January 1848, Congress authorized the building of the Monument on public grounds, but only a few months later, in April, The Washington National Monument Society instructed Mills to modify his original design to build only a 500-foot tall obelisk due to money shortages.
 By autumn of 1854, the Society had exhausted all of their funds for the project.
-In August 1876 Congress appropriated $2 million in federal funds to complete construction, which transferred ownership from the private Society to the federal government.
+In August 1876, Congress appropriated $2 million in federal funds to complete construction, transferring ownership from the private Society to the federal government.
 In 1880 the foundation was strengthened and completed, and installation of stairs and elevator frames began.
 The Washington Monument opened to the public on October 9, 1888.